 It started at the age of two.
-I was called stubborn, hard-headed, later on a rebel.
-One of my earliest memories is of my grandad’s best friend rubbing the top of my head and giving me the nickname “brickhead.”
+I was called stubborn, hard-headed, a rebel.
+One of my earliest memories is of my grandad’s best friend rubbing the top of my head and giving me the nickname “brick head.”
 That one has stuck with me, with no offense taken!
 I’ve always thought of myself as an extremist.
 Someone who was strong-willed.
 A self-sufficient person.
 A certified perfectionist.
-And being a self-sufficient person is mostly great—until it’s not.
+And being an independent person is mostly great—until it’s not.
 Here’s how I learned how solving all my own problems may not be the best goal after all.

 Fast-forward a few years.
 My husband, Trevor, and I were living the dream.
-When I met my him, we were both successful business owners.
-Later on he was the VP of one of the top-10 fastest growing companies in Dallas.
+When I met him, we were both successful business owners.
+Later on, he was the VP of one of the top-10 fastest-growing companies in Dallas.
 We had the big money, big houses, big cars, big parties, big vacations, and big pride.
 You get the picture.
 My husband was a money/success seeker.
 Oh, and I was an alcoholic.
 Something was missing, but we didn’t know what.
 We’d figure it out, though.
 I certainly didn’t need any help!
 We decided to move from Texas to Oklahoma.

 As it turned out, I was beginning to see the end of my self-sufficiency.
 Four months after our move, I had a choice: Get help with my drinking or lose my husband and 2-and-a-half-year-old daughter.
 The loves of my life.
 My pride in myself was a sickness for me.
 C.S.
 Lewis puts it like this: “For pride is spiritual cancer: it eats up the very possibility of love, or contentment, or even common sense.”